chrultrabook/docs/docs/bootableusb.md

 ### Flashing using Ventoy (Windows/Linux)

 For this guide, we will be using Ventoy to create our bootable USB.
+Ventoy allows you to boot multiple ISO's from a single drive.
 1. Download and extract the latest version from [Github](https://www.ventoy.net/en/download.html).
    - Download the respective file for your platform.